Now showing 1 - 10 of 22

 • Publication

-The effect of treated flue gas desulfurization (FGD) sludge addition on the properties of non-stoichiometric cordierite
+The thermal behavior of cordierite-based ceramic with the substitution of treated flue gas desulfurization sludge in the non-stoichiometric cordierite composition

 Fatin Fatini Othman